English 108A: Writing Ready

-Office Hours: Tu Th 1-2, and by appt
+Office Hours: Tues Thurs 1-2, and by appt

-English 108, Writing Ready, is designed for those students who are not fully confident of their writing skills as they enter college.
-It is a "bridge" course that offers students a clearer and more helpful academic transition from high school than they'll get if they just show up for class on Day One.
+English 108, Writing Ready, is a "bridge" course designed for those students who want to work on their writing skills as they enter college.
+As a bridge course it offers students a clearer and more helpful academic transition from high school than they'll get if they just show up for class on Day One.
 The course description on the Early Fall Start sign-up page reads:

 But while writing will always be at the center of this course, college students (like everyone else!) don't just "write"—they write as a form of inquiry into material connected to the courses they are taking.
 We'll be doing that here, too, and the subjects you'll write about are two: writing itself, and learning.

 But how does one strengthen one's writing?
-One way is by practice, and here that means I will ask you to write in one way or another just about every day of the course.
-A second way to strengthen your writing is to learn more about yourself as a writer.
+One way is simply by practice (which means you will write just about every day of the course), and a second way is to learn more about yourself as a writer.
 Writing is a complex skill, and the more you understand both about how you write, and how you can change some of the things you now do as a writer, the better and more resourceful a writer you will become.

-So the first emphasis of this course is writing about writing.
-The second emphasis of this course is learning.
-You may ask, "what's so special about learning?
-I've been doing it all my life."
-Mainly what's special about learning is, first, that it happens subconsciously, without your knowing very much about either how you learn or why, and second, that it is subject to a whole series of breakdowns and failures—none of which will help your experience as a student at the UW.
-And because as you enter college you are about to increase the difficulty of your learning, understanding better what good learners do and don't do will give you significantly more control of your college learning life than you are otherwise likely to have.
-So we will work with a series of learning issues, exploring how you, personally, learn (or don't learn!), and, especially, in what ways you might learn better.
+If the first emphasis of this course is writing about writing, the second is learning.
+You are already a good learner or you wouldn't be here at the UW.
+We don't take students with weak records.
+Still, because as you enter college you are about to increase the difficulty of your learning, understanding better what good learners do and don't do will give you significantly more control of your college learning life than you might otherwise have.
+So we will introduce you to a series of learning issues, explore how you, personally, learn (or don't learn!), and, especially, reflect on the ways in which you might learn better.

-That's a lot to accomplish in four weeks, and English 108 can only be a beginning.
-But in all we do, every day of this class will be dedicated to ensuring that you will be significantly more ready for college level writing (and learning!) than you are today.
+That's a lot to accomplish in four weeks, so if we are to succeed then every day of this class must be dedicated to ensuring that you will be significantly more ready for college level writing (and learning!) than you are today.